-- 3.43 Test the power failure ringing as follows: - (a) Unplug the ac line cord of the primary set serving CO/PBX lines 1 and 2. - (b) Place a call into the system on line 1.
+- (b) Place a call into the system on line 1.
 The power failure ringer should ring.
 Repeat for line 2. - (c) Plug the ac line cord back into its receptacle. - (d) Again place calls into lines 1 and 2.
-The power failure ringers should not ring. - (e) If applicable, repeat above procedure for lines 3 and 4 at the second primary station to test the 24A or 24B apparatus unit associated with it.
+The power failure ringers should not ring. - (e) If applicable, repeat above procedure for lines 3 and 4 at the second primary station to test the 24A or 24B apparatus unit associated with it. - (f) If supplementary power is used and 24B apparatus units are installed, perform one additional test.
+Unplug the 19B4 power unit and again place calls to each line in the system; the appropriate power failure ringers should operate.

-Supplementary Alerting Device Access (25A Apparatus Unit)
+F. Supplementary Alerting Device Access

-- 3.44 Install a 25A apparatus unit (Fig. 31) and an auxiliary signal as follows: - (a) Remove the cover of the 25A and mount the base pan assembly at the desired location.
+- 3.49 Install a 25A apparatus unit (Fig. 34) and an auxiliary signal as follows: - (a) Remove the cover of the 25A and mount the base pan assembly at the desired location.

-(b) To provide a relay for the auxiliary signaling, mount a KS-16626,L12 relay set per Section 463-120-100 or a KS-16301,L17 relay per Section 463-110-100.

-(c) Connect terminals 1 and 2 of the 25A to the coil of the auxiliary relay and connect the auxiliary signal to the relay per the applicable section listed in (b).
+- (b) To provide a relay for the auxiliary signaling, mount a KS-16626L12 relay set per Section 463-120-100 or a KS-16301L17 relay set per Section 463-110-100. - (c) Connect terminals 1 and 2 of the 25A to the coil of the auxiliary relay and connect the auxiliary signal to the relay per the applicable section listed in (b).

-(d) If the auxiliary signal is to respond to a DSS code, move the spade-tip lead associated with that code from storage terminal 1-10 on the 25A unit to the IN terminal.
+(d) If the auxiliary signal is to respond to a DSS code, move the spade-tip lead associated with that code from storage terminal 1 through 10 on the 25A unit to the IN terminal.

-(e) If the auxiliary signal is to respond to any combination of common audible signals, move the spade-tip leads associated with the lines from storage terminals CA 1-4 to terminals A-D.
+(e) If the auxiliary signal is to respond to any combination of common audible signals, move the spade-tip leads associated with the lines from storage terminals CA 1 through 4 to terminals A through D.